cherenkov-plenoscope/flux_sensitivity/README.rst

     |img_irf_probability_reco_given_true|

     The probabilty to confuse the true with the reconstructed gamma-ray-energy.
-    This is also called `energy migration'.
+    This is also called energy-migration.

 Scenarios
 =========